 Part 10: Riley's Real Troubles Begin

-Reading through the reports from The Eastern Carolina Industrial Training School for Boys, I noticed a dramatic change in tone in the reports after the Depression hit.
-In the early days of the school, 1926, 1927, 1928, reports were upbeat (not counting the poor horse and squirrel) then in 1929 the staff seemed overwhelmed.
+Reading through the reports from The Eastern Carolina Industrial Training School for Boys, I noticed a dramatic change in tone after the Depression hit.
+In the early days of the school, 1926, 1927, 1928, reports were upbeat (not counting the poor horse and the tortured squirrel).
+But in 1929 the staff seemed overwhelmed.
 They had planned to grow all the food for the "school", but things weren't going as planned.
 The next door neighbors, a black farmer and his family, had a good farm going, so perhaps the school should've hired an actual farmer.
 The administrators suggest in a report that the State of North Carolina might purchase the property next door for the school to farm.
-They mention the family is black, and that the farm would go for a lot more on the open market.
+They mention the family is black, and that the farm would go for a lot more on the open market, suggesting they could force the sale on the cheap.
 I hope they never got that farm.

 In the last blog, you know that Riley was sent to the "school" by Martha Amelia Merritt Tindal, his maternal grandmother and the matriarch of the family.
 I knew the story about how he broke into his grandmother's store (he broke the windows) and gave the food out to people on the street.
 His parents took him to Kinston, to be examined by a psychiatrist.
 It was 1929, he was 11 years-old.